Minimal genome: Mycoplasma laboratorium

+After further refinement and gene reduction, JCVI-syn3.0 was constructed.

 Number of essential genes

 The number of essential genes is different for each organism.
-In fact, each organism has a different number of essential genes, depending on which strain (or individual) is tested.
+For instance, the genome of E. coli can be reduced by about 30%, demonstrating that this species can live with much fewer genes than the genome contains in the wild.
+Each organism has a different number of essential genes, depending on which strain (or individual) is tested.
 In addition, the number depends on the conditions under which an organism is tested.
 In several bacteria (or other microbes such as yeast) all or most genes have been deleted individually to determine which genes are "essential" for survival.
 Such tests are usually carried out on rich media which contain all nutrients.
 However, if all nutrients are provided, genes required for the synthesis of nutrients are not "essential".
 When cells are grown on minimal media, many more genes are essential as they may be needed to synthesize such nutrients (e.g. vitamins).
-The numbers provided in the following table typically have been collected using rich media (but consult original references for details).
+The numbers provided in the following table typically have been collected using rich media.